touwolf/kasije/README.md

 Kasije is developed using the chain of responsibility pattern, in order to make it easy for other users to extend or add features.
 Each request is processed through the chain where a group of handles performs specific actions adding information to the final result.

-To extend the system, simply add handlers with the desired functionalities implementing the following interface:
+To extend the system, simply add handlers with the desired features implementing the following interface:
 ```java
 public interface RequestHandler
 {